LocationAlhambra , CA United States

 Whitman’s criticism echoes that of some other teachers from San Gabriel High School, who criticized the school administration and the district’s response, saying that officials failed to inform them of the progress of their investigation, including whether the students involved were being prosecuted.

-Scott Myers, an English teacher, said he was disappointed that the incident was dealt as a typical senior prank would be.
-“I don’t know if it was the district or the site that called it a prank — every time you have a real damage to a public building, you can’t really call it a prank,” he said.
+Scott Myers, an English teacher, said he was disappointed that the incident was dealt with as a typical senior prank would be.
+“I don’t know if it was the district or the site that called it a prank — every time you have real damage to a public building, you can’t really call it a prank,” he said.

-Graffiti was painted near Myers’s classroom, and his door was egged, but he said that both were painted over either on the day of the incident, or by the time he came back from summer vacation.
+Graffiti was painted near Myers’ classroom, and his door was egged, but he said that both were painted over either on the day of the incident, or by the time he came back from summer vacation.

 Robert Johnson, a biology teacher who helped Whitman file paperwork through the Alhambra Teachers Association to get his door cleaned up, supported his colleague.
 “From my standpoint, if it had happened to a woman with the same type of graffiti, it would’ve been taken care of I think much quicker,” he said.

 Other graffiti referred to Stone and history teacher Michael Ramsay, who retired after last year and recently died, in a disparaging manner.
 Johnson said that he saw work crews cleaning up and painting at both locations the morning after the vandalism was discovered.
 The classroom window of a female teacher was also broken during the incident, but the school repaired it during the summer.

 At a meeting with San Gabriel faculty on Nov.
 15, Assistant Superintendent Laurel Bear said that because the crime occurred at the end of the school year, after the students had fulfilled graduation requirements, the only action open to the district was to prevent them from participating in the graduation ceremony.

 She also said that they would work on keeping teachers better informed during future incidents.